 There is a dramatic increase in the hacking attempts over the past few years.
 Thousands of websites are infected with some kind of malware each day.
 75% of them are on WordPress platform which is a serious fact to consider.

 A latest research reveals that 80% of the businesses suffered some sort of cyber attack over the past 12 months.
 Ransomware is the latest trend in the category and the security experts predict that its damage costs will exceed $5 billion this year.

-Hackers attempt to invade into your WordPress system always.
+Hackers attempt to crack your WordPress system always.
 They will make repeated login attempts until they crack your website.
 Limit login attempts is the best possible solution to overcome this situation.
-Limit login retries in your site and if anyone exceeds the number within a short period of time, automatically disable login function for the selected IP range.
+Limit login retries on your site and if anyone exceeds the number within a short period of time, automatically disable login function for the selected IP range.